 Two of our Child Care Centres and thirteen of our School Age Programs are located within schools, one within a community centre, and one within a retirement facility.
 Partnerships and relationships with school personnel and facility employees are very important for our professional success and community partnerships.

 Community outreach ensures that we are using evidence-based approaches in meeting the needs of children (i.e. Ministry of Education’s, “How Does Learning Happen?
-Ontario’s Pedagogy for the Early Years”, “Think, Feel, Act: Lessons from Research of Young Children”).
+Ontario’s Pedagogy for the Early Years”, “Think, Feel, Act: Lessons from Research of Young Children”,”Think, Feel Act: Empowering Children in the Middle Years”).

-Educators and families are kept informed through partnerships with; local school boards, the County of Oxford Public Health and Emergencies Services, The United Way, Oxford Early Learning Associations, Quality Child Care Committee, Ontario Early Years, and the Oxford Mentor Network.
+Educators and families are kept informed through partnerships with; local school boards, the Southwestern Public Health and Emergencies Services, The United Way, Oxford Early Learning Associations, Quality Child Care Committee, Ontario Early Years, and the Oxford Mentor Network.

-Specialized agencies support the inclusion practice of children through A Child First, Applied Behaviour Analysis, Canadian National Institute for the Blind, Child and Parent Resource Institute, Children’s Aid Society, Fanshawe College Woodstock/Oxford Reginal Campus, Oxford Elgin Child and Youth Centre, Thames Valley Children’s Centre, tyke TALK and Woodstock District and Developmental Services.
+Specialized agencies support the inclusion practice of children through Childinu Oxford, Applied Behaviour Analysis, Canadian National Institute for the Blind, Child and Parent Resource Institute, Children’s Aid Society, Fanshawe College Woodstock/Oxford Reginal Campus, Oxford Elgin Child and Youth Centre, Thames Valley Children’s Centre, tyke TALK and Woodstock District and Developmental Services.

 Good Beginnings provides mentoring opportunities through student placements and volunteers (ie. High School, College, University, Family Literacy Day, Relay for Life).